Jasonblalack/zyngapoker/API-Documentation.md

 ## Documenting

 Code comments are formatted using normal JSDoc like comment styles.
+Both formats, the compact and verbose, produce the same results.
+Verbose allows for multiline code blocks, lists, headers and other Markdown features.

 ### Compact Formatting